jonthysell/HawKeys/README.md

 ## Run HawKeys in the Background ##

-You can run HawKeys in the background, (ie. not have the window visible all the time) by minimizing it to your System Tray (the area on the Taskbar near the clock).
+You can run HawKeys in the background, (i.e. not have the window visible all the time) by minimizing it to your System Tray (the area on the Taskbar near the clock).
 Double-clicking on the HawKeys icon will re-open the window.

 You can also check the box labeled "Start minimized in the System Tray", so that you don't need to manually minimize HawKeys every time it launches.